MindscapeHQ/raygun4js/README.md

 ## Release History

-- 1.12.1 - More errors in third-party scripts (not hosted on origin domain) are now stopped from being sent (flag still must === true)
+- 1.12.1 - Errors in third-party scripts (not hosted on origin domain) are now stopped from being sent correctly (flag still must be set true)
 - 1.12.0 - Added new onBeforeSend() callback function
          - withTags() can now take a callback function
          - Custom data is now filtered by filterSensitiveData (recursively) too